samikeijonen/nordic-name-days/readme.txt

 This mini plugin register shortcode [sk-nnd-name-days] to display current name days in Nordic countries.
 Supported countries are Finland, Norway, Sweden and Denmark.
 By default shortcode [sk-nnd-name-days] displays current day of the week, day and name days in Finland.
 You can use use shortcode in posts, pages and text widget.
+This plugin idea is from [International Namedays](http://wordpress.org/extend/plugins/international-namedays/ "International Namedays") plugin.

 = Shorcode usage and attributes in other countries =